PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         in this Section to process the Personal Data.
 If we do not have any of the described, we cannot collect or further process the Personal Data.

-    2. If Playform is intended to use personal data for other purposes than those specified in the Records of processing activities, the Privacy Manager must evaluate, determine, and, if necessary, collect/record the appropriate legal basis for it.
+    2. If PlayForm is intended to use personal data for other purposes than those specified in the Records of processing activities, the Privacy Manager must evaluate, determine, and, if necessary, collect/record the appropriate legal basis for it.

     3.  **Performance of the contract**.
-Where Playform has a contract with the Data Subject, e.g., website’s Terms of Use or the employment contract, and the contract requires the provision of personal data from the Data Subject, the applicable legal ground will be the performance of the
+Where PlayForm has a contract with the Data Subject, e.g., website’s Terms of Use or the employment contract, and the contract requires the provision of personal data from the Data Subject, the applicable legal ground will be the performance of the